Co Kildare Obituaries for Monday, 11 November, 2019

 Rest In Peace

-Sharon Stanley, (nee McDermott), Lavender Hill, Belan, Moone, Co Kildare, November 7th 2019, in the tender care of staff at Naas Hospital.

-Cherished daughter of recently deceased parents Patrick (Paddy) and Elizabeth (Betty) McDermott.
-Sadly missed by her heartbroken family her husband Harry Stanley (VW Castledermot), dear mother of Tiffany, Thomas, Jordan and Chloe, grandson Keelan, brothers-in-law, sisters-in-law, uncle Patrick, Rory Connor, nieces, nephews, relatives and friends.

-Funeral to arrive at St Joseph's Church, Baltinglass Monday 11th November for 11am Funeral Mass followed by burial in Baltinglass Cemetery.
+Reposing at Larkin's Funeral Home Edenderry this Tuesday and Wednesday from 6pm to 8pm with Rosary at 8pm each night.
+Removal on Thursday at 11.30am arriving to St Mary's Church, Edenderry for 12 O'Clock Funeral Mass followed by burial in St Mary's Cemetery.

 Leave your comment